-Adams Hall is a three-story residence hall for freshman women.
+Adams Hall is a three-story residence hall open to ungraduated women of all class levels.
 The common area door is accessible via key and/or access card.
 Each dorm room has a door lock that is individually keyed.
 A swipe-card access lock has been installed on the Adams Hall entrance.
 The main doors and hallway doors are locked 24/7

-Engstrom Hall is a four-story, co-ed residence hall for freshmen.
-The first floor includes a public area and the Office of Housing Services as well as dorm rooms.
+Engstrom Hall is a four-story, co-ed residence hall open to undergraduate men and women.
+The first floor includes a public area and the Office of Residence Life as well as dorm rooms.
 The main doors and hallway doors are locked 24/7.
 The common area door is accessible via key and/or access card.
 Each dorm room door lock is accessible only to the assigned resident's key/access card.
 Engstrom Hall elevators require male or female-specific access cards for each floor.
-In 2019, the first-floor lobby of Engstrom Hall was converted to university offices.
-The east and west wings still house students.

-Trinity Hall is a five-floor, co-ed freshman residence hall.
+Trinity Hall is a five-floor, co-ed residence hall housing men and women of all class levels.
 There is a large lounge on the first floor and outdoor decks on both the fourth and fifth floors.
-The main doors are, and hallway doors are locked 24/7.
+The main doors and hallway doors are locked 24/7.
 The common area door is accessible via key and/or access card.
 Each dorm room door lock is accessible only to the assigned resident's key/access card.
 Trinity Hall has two elevators for access to all floors.

-Dorms are usually locked during holidays depending on the length of time the students are away from campus.
+Dorms are usually locked during holidays, depending on the length of time the students are away from campus.
 This decision is made jointly by the Office of Residence Life and DCS.